kool7d/DictionarySlicing.jl/README.md

 # DictionaryIndexing

 Dictionary indexing can be useful if, for instance, you don't remember the key for something but you know what place it is in sequentially.
+Might also be useful if you want to throw indices at feature or property dictionaries.
 **Warning** this package commits **type piracy** since it adds functionality to existing types (AbstractDicts).
 So only pirates should use this.

 It imports only 1 package (OrderedCollections) and has 1 function that enables indexing dictionaries using function syntax.